Learning Market Making with Closing Auctions: Numerical Simulations

+In Figure \ref{fig:convergence-curves} we present training convergence results for each of the studied RL methods.
+We select the reported policy by early stopping on a validation set.
+This allows to disregard the late training degradation we can for example see for the DQN method.

-We now represents the behavior of the generative stochastic market model and the performance of the NFQ model over the last training episode.
-Figure \ref{fig:episode-2000} below shows (from the left to the right and the top to the bottom) the mid price $S_t^\mathrm{mid}$; the inventory $I_t$; the number of executed shares $E_t$; the quantity $H_t^\cl$, which, as a reminder, is the hypothetical clearing price during the continuous phase and the estimated clearing price during the auction phase; the top-of-book volumes $V_t^{+,1}$ and $V_t^{-1}$; the market order arrivals during the auction phase; the one-step reward $R_t$; the cumulative reward, and the actions $(v_t, \delta_t)$ and $(K_t^a,S_t^a)$.
+The continuous-control methods stabilize correctly.
+Furthermore, we notice that the per-step minibatch updates and the double-Q target keep the critic loss bounded.
+Still, DQN validation performance shows variability and late-training deterioration, illustrating instability that can arise for example from discrete maximization and bootstrapped function approximation.
+This motivated using early stopping on an independent validation set to select the reported policies.
+The continuous-action methods exhibit more stable validation performance, particularly TD3 and SAC.
+For clarity, we chose to only present these curves for the auction phase, as the networks for the CLOB phase exhibited no instability at no point.
+All this indicates that the numerical methods have successfully converged.
+The regret curve with respect to the DQN-learned policy (see Figure \ref{fig:regret_training}) and TWAP decreases as the agent learns to exploit the closing auction.
+The difference with AS is tighter, though still eventually negative in terms of IQM, arguing that the DQN-learned policy beats AS on mean returns.
+We finally represent the behavior of the generative stochastic market model and the performance of the DQN model over one evaluation episode.
+Figure \ref{fig:episode-eval} below shows (from the left to the right and the top to the bottom) the mid price $S_t^\mathrm{mid}$; the inventory $I_t$; the number of executed shares $E_t$; the quantity $H_t^\cl$, which, as a reminder, is the hypothetical clearing price during the continuous phase and the estimated clearing price during the auction phase; the top-of-book volumes $V_t^{+,1}$ and $V_t^{-1}$; the market order arrivals during the auction phase; the one-step reward $R_t$; the cumulative reward, and the actions $(v_t, \delta_t)$ and $(K_t^a,S_t^a)$ during one evaluation episode.
+Figure \ref{fig:cancel-eval} shows the cancellation strategy of the agent during that same episode.